Power Series from Known Expansions, Geometric Series, and Partial Fractions

 \[a_n = \frac{f^{(n)}(0)}{n!}\]

-Once you know the power series, you automatically know every derivative of \(f\) at zero – and vice versa.
+Once the power series is known, every derivative of \(f\) at zero is determined – and conversely.

 A geometric series is a sum where each term is a fixed multiple \(r\) of the previous one: